For the best Scuba Diving and Snorkelling in Gran Canaria join Davy Jones Diving, Arinaga

 There is a large shoal of Barracuda (Sphyraena viridensis) which lives over the table top and patrols its edges. lone individuals can also be found in other parts of the reserve including the bay.

 The African Cuttlefish (Sepia officinalis)looks like a small hovercraft with it's pulsating 'skirt' and gentle motion, usualy hovering a few cm above the bottom.
-Like the Octopus, it has the ability to quickly change it's colour to blend in with the background or flash messages to each other and to ther species.
+Like the Octopus, it has the ability to quickly change it's colour to blend in with the background or flash messages to each other.

 The common (or yellow) stingray (Dasyatis pastinaca)is found in the sandier areas of the reserve.
 In summmer it is more commonly found at night, while in winter it comes into shallow areas to follow the spawning of smaller species, and to give birth to their young.